-Since 2013, the Corporation's wholly-owned subsidiary, Dollarama International Inc. ("Dollarama International"), enters into arrangements with Dollarcity for the sale of products to consumers located outside of Canada.
+Since 2013, a wholly-owned subsidiary of the Corporation, Dollarama International Inc. ("Dollarama International"), enters into arrangements with Dollarcity for the sale of products to consumers located outside of Canada.
 When the Corporation acts as the principal in these arrangements, it recognizes revenue based on the amounts billed to Dollarcity.
 Otherwise, the Corporation recognizes the net amount that it retains as revenue.